-A. Required maintenance.
-Every sign shall be maintained in a safe, presentable, and good structural condition at all times, including the replacement of a defective part, painting, cleaning, and other acts required for the maintenance of the sign.

-B. Complete removal required.
+- A. Required maintenance.
+Every sign shall be maintained in a safe, presentable, and good structural condition at all times, including the replacement of a defective part, painting, cleaning, and other acts required for the maintenance of the sign. - B. Complete removal required. - (1) Whenever a sign is to be removed pursuant to the requirements of this section, all parts of the sign and supporting structure (e.g., pole, monument,

-- (1) Whenever a sign is to be removed pursuant to the requirements of this section, all parts of the sign and supporting structure (e.g., pole, monument, cabinet structure, etc.), excluding buildings for wall, projecting, or similar signage, shall be removed in its entirety.
+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. cabinet structure, etc.), excluding buildings for wall, projecting, or similar signage, shall be removed in its entirety.
 This section shall not require the removal of a raceway if mounted to such structure on a building.

-(2) The Township may remove signage installed in a right-of-way without prior authorization per Section 22.04-l.
+- (2) The Township may remove signage installed in a right-of-way without prior authorization per Section 22.04-l.